bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

     * The default is _Implicit_ and can be changed with `#!c# AppSettings.BooleanMode = BooleanMode.Explicit`
     * _Implicit_ boolean options are also called __Flags__
 * __AssignToExecutableSubcommands__: only valid when used in [Interceptor](../Extensibility/interceptors.md) methods.

-### ShortName and LongName interactions
-When ShortName is set, LongName will no longer default to the parameter or property name.
-If an option should have both a short and long name, then both attributes need to be set.
-This can result in duplicating the name that was already used to define the option.

-In the next major release, this behavior will change so that LongName will always default to the parameter or property name.
-An option can be configured to have only a short name by setting `LongName = null`.

-In the meantime, this behavior can be achieved by setting `AppSettings.LongNameAlwaysDefaultsToSymbolName = true`

 ## Example